Show All Answers

 South Metro’s mission is to serve our citizens and we will continue to be there for you.
 We do ask, however, during this time that if you have non-life-threatening flu-like symptoms to please contact your primary care physician (PCP) prior to calling 911.

-No; but the candidate must have a valid EMT-B certificate prior to the start of the South Metro Fire Rescue Academy.
-If a candidate is selected for hire, the candidate must attend and successfully pass the EMT-B course hosted by South Metro Fire Rescue.
+An EMT-B certification is not a requirement in order to apply.
+If a candidate is selected for hire without an EMT-B certificate, the candidate must attend and successfully pass the EMT-B course hosted by South Metro Fire Rescue.
 A candidate that does not pass the EMT-B course will be eliminated from the hiring process.

-South Metro Fire Rescue conducts two hiring process per year.
-We hold one Fire Academy in the Spring (end of February) and another in the Fall (end of August).
+When South Metro Fire Rescue has an open recruitment for an academy, a hiring timeline will be posted along with the start date of the academy.
 Please sign up to receive email notification of our job announcement by selecting to receive email alerts.
 To sign up, please visit our job postings page and click on notify me.

 Yes.
 From the home page of our website, click on services then scroll down to Community Services.
 Please note once a hiring cycle starts, ride alongs will be discontinued until the close of the hiring cycle.